Jill Biden is rooting for the Phillies in the World Series. She's part of a long history of first ladies who loved America's national pastime.

 "Even President Truman admitted that Bess Truman was the bigger baseball fan, was a bigger baseball fan than he was," Shogan said.

 After Truman left office and the couple moved back to Missouri, she adopted the Kansas City Royals.
-Even into her elderly years after her husband died, Bess Truman still listened to the Kansas City Royals games on the radio and later on television.
+Even into her later years, after Truman died, Bess Truman still listened to the Kansas City Royals games on the radio and watched them on television.

 Barbara Bush